 Equipment, stock & tools

 If the business you are trying to start up is a retail business, stock is most likely to be one of your biggest expenses.
+However, if your business is a dental practice, you will need to set aside funds for equipment that you will need.
 Most suppliers will offer you 30 days credit, some will even offer more depending on the circumstances.
 You can take this credit period and use it to your advantage to help ease any cash flow problems during your first month of business.
 You may also want to put off buying stock until the last possible moment to ensure you make the most of your credit period.

 The amount you spend will depend on the nature of your business.
-Regardless of whether your business is in the retail sector, or any other, it is important that you shop around first to ensure that you get the best deal from suppliers.
+Regardless of whether your business is in the retail sector, or the healthcare dental industry, it is important that you shop around first to ensure that you get the best deal from suppliers.

 Again, regardless of the sector that you are operating in, tools and equipment is necessary for all businesses, even if it is just a computer and some desks, and they can be a big upfront expense that you will need to consider and budget for in your start up finances.

-Often, travelling comes with starting your own business.
-From travelling for meetings to seeing clients, it is important to factor travel costs into your business expenses, remember, you are able to claim back any deductible costs in your tax bill.
+Often, travelling comes with starting your own business, dentistry doesn’t necessarily require many flights and long road tips but while you are travelling for meetings to seeing clients, it is important to factor travel costs into your business expenses, remember, you are able to claim back any deductible costs in your tax bill.

 The main types of insurance to consider are public liability insurance, emperors liability insurance, and professional indemnity insurance.
 There are also other insurance options available to you that can protect your assets such as tools and equipment as well as your premises.